Code-Institute-Submissions/ms1-go2snow/README.md

 ## Deployment

+- I used Gitpod, a cloud-based IDE to write all code.
+- It was then pushed or saved in the terminal to Github where it is stored in a [repository](https://github.com/elerel/ms1-go2snow/)
+- Under "Settings", I scrolled down to Github Pages and selected "Master Branch" under source, to where the page was automated.
+- Once this was selected, the project was pushed to Github pages and the URL is then displayed
+- To access the code, it can be run locally by either selecting "clone" which provides an URL one can use on their local machine or "download" which is where one can download the zip file on to their machine.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: